STRABISMUS AND AMBLYOPIA IN ADULTS

 It has been thought for many years that amblyopia was not treatable if a patient was older than 8 or 9 years as the visual system and the parts of the brain dealing with vision were “set in their ways” by this age.
 This notion has been proven false in several studies in recent years.
 In fact, up to one-third of adults and older children can gain some reversal of amblyopia by patching or blurring of the good eye to force the poorer eye to work harder, in addition to glasses if they are indicated.

 It is no longer proper to discourage any adult or older child from trying therapy for amblyopia, especially if he or she is willing to undergo such a treatment trial.
-A trial should be planned for at least 6 to 8 weeks.
-Studies have shown that if therapy does not improve the vision at all within 2 months then it is unlikely that there will be any reversal.
+A trial should be planned for at least 8 to 12 weeks.
+Studies have shown that if therapy does not improve the vision at all within 3 months, then it is unlikely that there will be any reversal.

 3. Strabismus